MLDS-NUS/DeepLearningCustomThermodynamics/README.md

 ```

 ## Code
-Before running the codes, ensure all the datasets are downloaded from https://doi.org/10.7910/DVN/NRIX7Y and save them into the `./data` directory.
+Before running the codes, download the relevant - `Simulation` or `Experimental` datasets from https://doi.org/10.7910/DVN/NRIX7Y and save them into the `./data` directory.

 ### Quick Demo